tmikonen/quantitatively/_posts/2019-08-18-announcing-kaamoscup-2.md

 ## Main Event

-The main event is a 93/94 old school tournament, following the [Swedish deck construction rules](http://oldschool-mtg.blogspot.com/p/banrestriction.html), with a more relaxed reprint and proxy policy.
+The main event is a 93/94 old school tournament, following the [Swedish banned and restricted list](http://oldschool-mtg.blogspot.com/p/banrestriction.html), with the gentlemen's addendum (Library of Alexandria and Mind Twist are **banned**).
+We also allow reprints and proxies as detailed below.

 ### Legal sets